Welcome

 Making an Application to Receive an Absentee Ballot by Mail

 Contact your municipal clerk and request that an application for an absentee ballot be sent to you.
-You may make a written application to your municipal clerk for an absentee ballot in person, by mail, by fax, by email, or online at www.MyVote.wi.gov
+You may make a written application to your municipal clerk for an absentee ballot in person, by mail, by fax, email, or online at www.myvote.wi.gov

 Your written request must include your voting address within the municipality where you wish to vote, the address where the absentee ballot should be sent, if different, your signature, and a copy of your photo identification.*